stuartpittaway/diyBMSv4ESP32/ProgrammingHardware.md

 to switch back to normal boot mode.
 ```

-1. Once you see the message "Firmware successfully flashed.", reset the ESP device using the button marked "EN"
+Once you see the message "Firmware successfully flashed.", reset the ESP device using the button marked "EN"
-1. After a few seconds the LED on the controller board should turn SOLID WHITE, this means the WIFI configuration access point has started

 ## Connecting To WiFi